 CONTAINER BULK CREATION

 ContainersBulk Creation allows users to create multiple containers in a block.
 Each container will be created with a different ID according to a sequence.
-For example: ABB0001, ABB0002, ABB0003, etc. The numeric part of sequence will begin larger than whatever largest value already exists with the same prefix – so if ABB0003 already exists, then Bulk Creation automatically starts with ABB0004.
-User may choose how many containers to create in this block.
-Containers will be created with like values for all fields other than container ID.
+For example: ABB0001, ABB0002, ABB0003, etc. The numeric part of the sequence will begin larger than whatever largest value already exists with the same prefix – so if ABB0003 already exists, then Bulk Creation automatically starts with ABB0004.
+Users may choose how many containers to create in this block.
+Containers will be created with the values for all fields other than container ID.